MRSM-Gemencheh/bkp-gmc/README.md

 Project started and maintained by StreamFroster (MagusWyvern)

-To contribute:

-1. Sign-in to your GitHub account
-2. Go to a branch and commit changes
-3. Make a pull request
+To contribute you have to email me your application including your name and matrix number at (maguswyvern@gmail.com)

 Changes made will have to pass through checks before being uploaded to Origin.